-Sanders drops Iowa campaign appearances as impeachment trial looms
+Sanders drops Iowa campaign appearances as impeachment scrambles plans

 The Senate, which is controlled by Republicans, was due to vote on rules for the trial on Tuesday.

 Campaign activities by the other two leading Democratic presidential candidates, former Vice President Joe Biden and former South Bend, Indiana, Mayor Pete Buttigieg, will not be affected by the impeachment hearings.

+This week Buttigieg will crisscross Iowa to host five town hall events before he heads to Washington DC on Thursday to speak at the United States Conference of Mayors.
+He will then head to South Carolina to for two faith-based events.

+Biden and his wife Jill, meanwhile, will participate in nine scheduled events in Iowa starting on Tuesday.

 But a fourth senator seeking the nomination, Michael Bennet of Colorado, must also return to Washington for the trial.

-Additional reporting by Amanda Becker, Jarrett Renshaw and Trevor Hunnicut; Editing by Tom Brown
+Additional reporting by Amanda Becker, Jarrett Renshaw and Trevor Hunnicut; Editing by Tom Brown and Andrea Ricci